Gwen Tennyson: In popular culture

 In the 2013–present Dark Horse Comics series Plants vs. Zombies by Paul Tobin, co-protagonist Patrice Blazing is visually based on Gwen Tennyson, with her best friend Nate Timely designed after Ben.
 Patrice will be available as a playable character in the video game Plants vs. Zombies 3.

-In the 2020–present fan-made web series Raven & Gwen, Gwen Tennyson (voiced by the American voice actress Cottontail) is depicted as the best friend and roommate of Raven from Teen Titans, inspired by a Cartoon Network bumper showing the characters interacting, with later entries also seeing Gwen befriend Violet Parr from The Incredibles and Toph Beifong from Avatar: The Last Airbender.

 In the Marvel Unlimited digital comic Alligator Loki #25 (published December 2023), the Marvel Comics superhero Gwen Poole is given the color scheme of Gwen Tennyson by the issue's colorist Pete Pantazis, who, on not being given a reference image for "Gwen" and not being familiar with the character of Gwen Poole, elected as an Easter egg to give the normally blonde-haired and pink-highlighted Gwen Poole the same red-orange hair color palette as Gwen Tennyson, and making her one-piece swimsuit (drawn by Bob Quinn with the same design as-in The Unbelievable Gwenpool and It's Jeff!) the same two shades of blue as Gwen's clothing in Ben 10 and the flashback narrative of Ben 10: Omniverse, in place of Poole's usual white-and-pink look.